Advertisements

 5. Engineering and Manufacturing

-Companies in the engineering, automotive, and manufacturing sectors frequently sponsor foreign workers for roles in research, product design, and engineering.
+It is usual for companies involved in engineering, automotive, and manufacturing to invite foreign workers for jobs in research, product design, and engineering.

 • General Electric (GE): Sponsors H-1B and L-1 visas for roles in engineering, renewable energy, and manufacturing.